 Sugar and refined carbs can harm the ability of your body to produce growth hormone.
 These elevate the level of insulin in the body.
 You might wonder what that has to do with the amount of growth hormone in the body.
-An inverse relationship has been observed between insulin and growth hormone levels – one rises, the other falls.
+An inverse relationship has been observed between insulin and growth hormone levels – when one rises, the other falls.
 Studies have shown that diabetic individuals typically have significantly lower growth hormone amounts than non-diabetics.

 Avoid eating close to bedtime

-You stand better chance of improving your HGH levels naturally if you can avoid eating near the time you usually go to bed.
+You stand a better chance of improving your HGH levels naturally if you can avoid eating near the time you usually go to bed.
 It is advised to avoid food, especially those with high carb or protein content, from about two hours before bedtime.
 Eating close to bedtime can cause your insulin levels to rise thereby interfering with growth hormone production.
-This is especially worrisome given the polypeptide is mostly produced when you are in deep sleep.
+This is especially worrisome given that polypeptide is mostly produced when you are in deep sleep.

-Engage in high intensity exercise
+Engage in high-intensity exercise

 Exercise has long been known to offer superb benefits to the body.
 It is able to produce some of these benefits through its influence on growth hormone production.
 Exercising at high intensity with minimal periods of rest considerably ramps up the level of HGH in your body.
-This is connected to increase in lactic acid.
+This is connected to an increase in lactic acid.
 The most benefits are obtained when this type of exercises is done long-term.
-HIIT, weight lifting and repeated sprints are some of the workouts that work.
+HIIT, weightlifting and repeated sprints are some of the workouts that work.

 Do a liver detox

-One of the things you can do to improve natural production of growth hormone is to detoxify your liver.
+One of the things you can do to improve the natural production of growth hormone is to detoxify your liver.
 Why is this important?
-When hGH is secreted by the pituitary gland in the head, it travels to the liver where it stimulates production of IGF-1, through which the hormone performs a good number of its functions.
-The liver will not be able to efficiently produce IGF-1, unless it is functioning properly.
+When hGH is secreted by the pituitary gland in the head, it travels to the liver where it stimulates the production of IGF-1, through which the hormone performs a good number of its functions.
+The liver will not be able to efficiently produce IGF-1 unless it is functioning properly.
 Detoxification helps to clear out everything that is capable of inhibiting the organ’s functions.

 Endeavor to sleep well